 5. It’s easy to buy, refinance and quickly free up equity

 Refinancing and accessing equity can be relatively simple, but only if you’ve set yourself up the right way to begin with.
-You may have heard plenty of Binvested client stories where they have withdrawn equity right away after settlement, but often that’s because they’ve used a broker like Zinger Finance that finds and writes loans with rapid portfolio growth at front of mind.
+You may have heard plenty of b Invested client stories where they have withdrawn equity right away after settlement, but often that’s because they’ve used a Mortgage Broker like Zinger Finance that finds and writes loans with rapid investment portfolio growth at front of mind.
 Many banks don’t allow you to do so right away and you may even be locked into lengthy periods of time where you have no room to move.

 6. All your equity is yours to use